wuxxin/salt-shared/README.md

 ##salt-shared - useful Salt states

-This is a collection of salt states as a result of me learning how to use saltstack.
+This is a collection of saltstack states.
-Both quality and style differ from state to state, some are quite up2date, others dont.
+As a result of me learining saltstack, both quality and style differ from state to state, most states are working, some not.

-It is already in a useful state, but it completely lacks documentation, beside a few README.md
+It is already in a useful condition, but it lacks documentation beside a few README.md .

 ###What can you do with it:

- * Target Platform: Ubuntu 14.04
+ * Target Platform: Ubuntu Trusty - 14.04
    * many states also work with older ubuntu and other debian based distros.
    * some states may work with other linux distros
    * Windows Platform: there is some support for windows and windows packages (using chocolatey as pkg manager)

  * Features to look at:
    * roles.imgbuilder:
      * .packer: use packer on qemu/kvm and vagrant on libvirt/kvm to setup virtual machines from scratch on a KVM enabled kernel
      * .preseed: make customized preseed installations that have mdadm/luks/lvm in an ssh headless setup
      * .vagrant: deploy these easy to setup vagrant machines as production machines and control them via saltstack
+   * roles.snapshot_backup (alpha)
+     * make lvm snapshots of the running vm's (with interfacing to the vm's) on the host, use libvirt, packer, vagrant to create a virtual backup machine on the fly which connects to the snapshot and backups this snapshot with duplicity
    * roles.desktop:
      * everything needed from a desktop base installation for developing (ubuntu 14.04)
      * look at roles/desktop/readme.md for details